tranquvis/SimpleSmsRemote/README.md

 * specify which modules are accessible and which phones are granted
 * start sms receiver after boot
 * send multiple commands with one message
 * reply to sender phone with result message
-* possibility to show permanent notification with receiver status (required in android versions below 5.0 Lollipop)
+* show permanent notification with receiver status
 * view log of sms receiver

 ### Modules
-* Hotspot (enable/disable)
+* Hotspot: enable, disable, check if enabled
+* Wifi: enable, disable, check if enabled
+* Bluetooth: enable, disable, check if enabled
-* Mobile Data Connection (enable/disable)
+* Mobile Data Connection: enable, disable, check if enabled
-* Battery (fetch level, check if battery is charging)
+* Battery: fetch level, check if battery is charging
-* Location (fetch coordinates) (unstable)
+* Location: fetch coordinates

 ## Security
 Granted phones are required to be set for each module, so not everyone can control the device.